mrocklin/thesis/computations-software.md

 ### Extensibility

 This model is not specific to BLAS/LAPACK.
-It has been extended to other high performance numerical libraries like MPI and FFTW.
+A range of scientific software can be constructed through the coordination of historic numeric libraries.
+Mature libraries exist for several fields of numerics.
+Our particular system has been extended to support `MPI` and `FFTW`.

 ### Example use of `computations`